julien/screenstream/README.md

-Play with the MediaRecorder API
+Share and record your screen in the browser

 - Download Firefox Nightly and once installed visit `about:config`